 - List in reverse-chronological order (most recent job first).

-- Use standard job title headers (e.g., "Marketing Manager").
+- Use standard job title headers (for example, "Marketing Manager").

 - For each bullet point, start with a strong action verb and quantify achievements.